Bi vs. Semi (weekly/monthly/annually)

 I use bi-weekly and bi-monthly in the same way as bifurcate – to split in two.

-I suppose you have about a 50% chance of being understood!
-(By the way, neither biweekly nor bimonthly are hyphenated.)
+We suppose you have about a 50% chance of being understood!
+(By the way, neither biweekly nor bimonthly is hyphenated.)

 Nick, I think you’re pointing to the source of the confusion.
 Many people think that since bifurcating (or bisecting) something divides it, then biweekly must mean to divide the week; but they misunderstand the derivation of the word.
 The reason that bifurcating something divides it is because it causes it to have two (bi-) forks (furcates) or branches.
 (Bisecting creates two sections).
 Over time this confusion has become so widespread that the words biweekly, bimonthly, etc., have lost their utility.
 I agree that dictionaries should seek to guard against this, but word misuse isn’t illegal, much as we might lament it.